Police Pay

 What will the police pay rise be in 2026?

-The police pay rise for 2026/27 is expected to fall between 2% and 3.5%, based on inflation forecasts, Scotland’s multi-year settlement benchmark, Treasury fiscal headroom, and historic PRRB behaviour patterns.
-The final decision will be announced in Summer 2026 and implemented from 1 September 2026.
+The police pay rise for 2026/27 is expected to fall between 2.5% and 3.5%, with 3% the most probable outcome.
+This is based on NPCC evidence, 2026 public sector benchmarks, and Treasury fiscal constraints.
+The final PRRB police pay 2026 decision will be announced in Summer 2026.

 When does the 2026 police pay award take effect?